2026 tax rate guide: Changes you need to know

 Gift, estate and trust taxes

-A provision in the Tax Cuts and Jobs Act effectively doubled the lifetime gift and estate exemption amount a taxpayer may gift before the remainder is subject to estate taxes.
-The lifetime gift and estate tax exemption amount is annually indexed for inflation and, for 2025, increases to $13,990,000.
-The annual gift exclusion is $19,000 for 2025, up from $18,000 in 2024.
+A provision in the One Big Beautiful Bill Act permanently increased the lifetime gift and estate exemption amount a taxpayer may gift before the remainder is subject to estate taxes.
+The lifetime gift and estate tax exemption amount is annually indexed for inflation and, for 2026, increases to $15,000,000.
+The annual gift exclusion is $19,000 for 2026, unchanged from 2025.

 How Wipfli can help